StDrunks/Hatch-Flow/README.md

 I'll add more details later =)

-For now, feel free to poke around the Grasshopper algorithm Or go print the sample model from over here: https://www.thingiverse.com/thing:5043958
+For now, feel free to poke around the Grasshopper algorithm or go print the sample model from over here: https://www.thingiverse.com/thing:5043958